 You will normally have to work to tight deadlines, so the work can be stressful.

-You might work shifts, including evenings and weekends.
+You might work shifts, including evenings and weekends, to meet deadlines.

 A good general education is useful.
 Many employers look for a group of subjects at National 4 or 5.
 English, Maths, Art and Design and Graphic Communication are all very useful.

 You may be able to get in by doing a Modern Apprenticeship, working towards Scottish Vocational Qualifications (SVQs).